SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step7-Configure-BusinessActions/README.md

 ## Configure SAP S/4HANA Business Actions in the extension application

-In this section, you will define business action in action-management extension application in SAP BTP.
+In this section, you will define business action in the action-management extension application in SAP BTP.
 Ensure your application's **Requested State** is **Started**.

 ### 1. Create Destinations